-- is not used during the creation of a recipient (regardless of how it is created): that field will not be populated with the default value when the recipient is created
+- is not used during the creation of a recipient (regardless of how it is created)

-- is not used in forms that contain that field (example: a registration form): same as above.
+- is not used in forms using that field (example: registration form a )

-- is only used when the field is inserted into a message as a dynamic field.
-When the field is empty for a recipient, the default value is inserted into the message (for more information see: using dynamic fields)
+- is only used when the field is inserted into a message as dynamic field.
+When the field is empty for a recipient, the default value is inserted into the message (for more information see the dynamic field)